You have turned-in this assignment. You can review the lesson and see your previous answers.

 Blank provides living things with oxygen for blank.

-Pause the video, fill in those blanks.
+Right, pause the video, fill those blanks.

 Let's go through the answers.